Prevent & remedy runners knee with this exercise: the Poliquin step-up

-The 2018 Virgin Money London Marathon ballot has been announced so if you’re lucky enough to have got a place you’ll be no doubt be, at least be thinking about, knuckling down to training.
+If you’re lucky enough to have got a place in next year’s marathon, you’ll be no doubt be starting to think about knuckling down to training.
 Sorting out your running plan is one thing, but have you considered what strength training you should be doing to prevent runners knee, amongst other things?

 With many marathon trainees plagued by injury before they even get to the start line, we thought it might be a good time to re-visit our favourite exercise to prevent and remedy runners knee: the Poliquin step-up!